3\%-accurate predictions for the clustering of dark matter, haloes and subhaloes, over a wide range of cosmologies and scales: The Cosmology Scaling technique

 The scaling technique \citep{Angulo:2010} consists in modifying the outputs of a $N$-body simulation that adopts a given (original) cosmology so that it mimics a different (target) cosmology.
 The specific steps of the algorithm are:

-\begin{itemize} \item Find the redshift and length transformations ($z \rightarrow z^{*}$ and $x \rightarrow x' \equiv s\,x$, respectively) that minimize the difference between the linear mass variance in the original and target cosmologies. \item Choose the simulation output with the closest redshift to $z^{*}$. \item Multiply the positions of simulation particles and objects by $s$ and their masses by $\alpha$, where:
+\begin{itemize} \item Find the expansion factor and length transformations ($a \rightarrow a^{*}$ and $x \rightarrow x' \equiv s\,x$, respectively) that minimize the difference between the linear mass variance in the original and target cosmologies. \item Choose the simulation output with the closest expansion factor to $a^{*}$. \item Multiply the positions of simulation particles and objects by $s$ and their masses by $\alpha$, where:

-\item Subtract large scale modes from the positions and velocities and add those expected in the target cosmology. \item Correct intra-halo velocities as
+\item Subtract the large scale modes from the positions and velocities and add those expected in the target cosmology.
+This is achieved finding (with a recursive algorithm) the Lagrangian positions in the original simulation and applying to them a 2LPT displacement field that matches the large scale clustering of the target cosmology. \item Correct intra-halo velocities to match the virialization condition in the target cosmology as

 \end{itemize}

 We refer the reader to \cite{Angulo:2010} for a more comprehensive description of the scaling technique.

 In addition to these steps, here we extend the algorithm by correcting the distribution of the particles inside haloes according to the expected differences in concentration-mass relation of haloes in the rescaled and target cosmologies.
 We refer to this as ``concentration correction'', and it will be explained in detail in \S\ref{sec:Improvements}.
 Finally, to account for the scale dependence introduced by massive neutrinos on the distribution of matter, we follow the techniques presented by \cite{Zennaro:2017}.